themeum/tutor-lms-elementor-addons/readme.txt

 == Description ==

-This plugin adds 25+ addons to Elementor page builder and allows you to create your own custom layout and styling for Tutor LMS courses.
-To make use of the Elementor builder to build a custom course template, you need to create your own course template first.
+This plugin adds 25+ addons to the Elementor page builder.
+It allows you to create your own custom layout and styling for Tutor LMS courses.
+To use the Elementor builder to build a custom course template, you need to create your own course template first.

 You can do that by heading to your WordPress admin page, and then from the dashboard panel head to Templates > Saved Templates > Add New and from the “Choose Template Type” dropdown, select page.
 Give the template a name and also make sure to enable ”Tutor LMS Single Course Template”.
-Then, from the default editing panel, click on “Edit With Elementor” to start up the Elementor Page builder interface.
+Then, from the default editing panel, click on “Edit With Elementor” to start the Elementor Page builder interface.
 You will find all the necessary addons to create a single course page from the left sidebar’s Tutor LMS section.

 = Prerequisite =

-To make sure everything works perfectly, here are a list of plugins you will need:
+To make sure everything works perfectly, here is a list of plugins you will need:
 1) [Tutor LMS](https://wordpress.org/plugins/tutor)
 2) [Elementor Plugin](https://wordpress.org/plugins/elementor)
-3) This add-on
+3) This addon

 Please make sure you are using the latest version of all these plugins.

-After installing and activating all of these plugins, you will be able to build single course pages with Elementor using all of its amazing features.
-For a more in-depth look at the integration and all it’s nitty gritty details, please visit our [documentation](https://docs.themeum.com/tutor-lms/integrations/elementor-page-builder/) on Tutor LMS - Elementor integration.
+After installing and activating all of these plugins, you will be able to build single course pages with Elementor using all of its unique features.
+For a more in-depth look at the integration and all it’s nitty-gritty details, please visit our [documentation](https://docs.themeum.com/tutor-lms/integrations/elementor-page-builder/) on Tutor LMS - Elementor integration.

 == Elementor Add-ons in the Tutor LMS Integration Plugin ==